Stories

 Sixteen years later, that dream became a reality, thanks in part to Arroyo, who helped his parents navigate finding and working with a realtor and mortgage loan originator.

-They purchased their first home in Oakland, California using the American Dream mortgage, a U.S. Bank loan program that offers down payment assistance to qualified buyers in 26 states.
+They purchased their first home in Oakland, California using the American Dream mortgage, a U.S. Bank loan program that offers down payment assistance to qualified buyers in 26 states (as of Dec.
+9, 2024, availability of the American Dream mortgage has expanded to 28 states).

 “I’m the one who helped them, calling agents, asking questions.
 It can be really scary once you start talking numbers,” Arroyo said.
 “It was also really important to me to have a Spanish-speaking agent and mortgage loan officer, because things can get lost in translation.”